etki/revolving-skill-check/README.md

 - Some parts of code are just little bit messy.
 - Allure really kicks off with request/response attachments but oh god where do i get time for this.
+- Even using BigDecimal rounds everything up after certain point (three decimal digits in this application); i don't know how it is usually handled in bank operations.

 ## FAQ